eatMyToast/Appendere/README.md

 Problems:

-  Need a server for MySQL
+  -Need a server for MySQL

-  Webpage compatibility isn't perfect
+  -Webpage compatibility isn't perfect